wilberh/Restaurant-Menu-WebApp/README.md

 A second Python module (finalproject.py) was use to start the web server.

 ## This project consists of
-2 Python version 2.7.9 files, 13 HTML files, 1 CSS file, and 2 JSON files,
+2 Python files, 13 HTML files, 1 CSS file, and 2 JSON files,

 * 1. The database_setup.py Python file is for creating the datbase using SQLAlchemy.
 * 2. The finalproject.py Python file is for starting the web server and rendering the webpages.